-How many manual tasks must a Microsoft Office 365 admin slog through, boring them to tears and resulting in errors they get blamed for, before crying ‘Uncle!’?
+How many tedious manual tasks must a Microsoft 365 administrator complete, leading to tears of frustration and errors they may be held accountable for, before they are forced to concede?

-This pain stops by figuring out how to do a task perfectly, then automating it through a workflow so it is repeatable perfectly and safely.
-Then do the same for all your repeatable tasks.
-By automating admin tasks through workflow, which include updates to the on-premises Active Directory environment, IT administrators save hours of manual effort each week – time better spent for more productive and satisfying endeavors.
+This pain stops by figuring out how to do a task perfectly, then automating it through a repeatable, reliable workflow.
+Then do the same for all your repetitive tasks.
+By automating admin tasks through workflow, which includes on-premises Active Directory tasks, IT administrators save hours of manual effort each week – time better spent for more productive and satisfying endeavours.

 Even better, everyone can use the same workflow and do the task perfectly.
 No more going to the onboarding expert or scratching your head when that person leaves the company!
-Now common Microsoft Office 365 (now called Microsoft 365) admin tasks can be easily delegated – even to non-IT pros.
+Now common Microsoft 365 admin tasks can be easily delegated – even to non-IT pros.
 This is the beauty of delegated administration.

-Microsoft 365 doesn’t come with administrative workflows built-in.
-Fortunately, CoreView provides a workflow solution so easily created, customizable IT admin process steps can be run automatically from the CoreView workflow engine – often in one click.
+Microsoft 365 doesn’t come with administrative workflows built in.
+Fortunately, CoreView provides a workflow solution that allows for easy creation and customization of workflows to automate and run IT administration processes – often in one click.
 These automations can reach towering levels of complexity, as many different steps are chained together and performed in the appropriate and exact sequence.

 Workflow is critical for one CoreView customer.
 “We view CoreView as experts in the field that can guide us to the most pertinent parts of the M365 ecosystem and integrate best practices into workflows,” said Tobin M. Cataldo, Executive Director – Jefferson County Library Cooperative.

 Dealing with security alerts, as well as creating security policies, and ensuring compliance requires the creation and performance of complex repetitive tasks.
-That is, without workflow.
 Workflows make protecting the environment orders of magnitude easier.
-For instance, CoreView may detect that someone downloaded 1,000 files from OneDrive when they shouldn’t.
-With a workflow, an admin can automatically disable their account.
+For instance, CoreView may detect that a file was downloaded from OneDrive that shouldn’t have been.
+With a workflow, an automated remediation task could be tied to that event trigger, such as disabling that account or alerting an administrator.

 Microsoft 365 includes risk reports showing what events IT should look into, and in many cases, which users may have been compromised.
 Here is an example of a four-step workflow to use in such a case: